tgd2/exile-olc6502-HD/README.md

 A few additional notes, and limitations:
   - Keys 1 to 4 activate cheats and debugging information (1 = aquire all equipment; 2 = pocket any item; 3 = debug grid; 4 = debug overlay)
   - The + and - keys on the keyboard (not numberpad) zoom the screen in and out
-  - I'm still working on emulation of the SN76489 sound chip, so sounds are currently generated using WAV samples.
-The SN76489 is getting very close, but not all the sounds are quite right yet.
-I've disabled this by default in the code.
-Add "//#define WITHSOUND" to main.cpp to turn it on.
-Any help with the SN76489 emulation very much welcome!
+  - The SN76489 sound chip is not emulated.
   - The ship doesn't fly away when you reach the end game, as the BBC scrolling is being ignored.
-I'm working on this.
-  - For purists, when underwater, I've used a transparent blue overlay rather than XOR to change the sprite colour.
-I would love to use XOR, but haven't worked out how to do this without a hit on performance.
-Any suggestions very much welcome!
+  - When underwater, I've used a transparent blue overlay rather than XOR to change the sprite colour.
-  - The "flash" works, but I can't seem to make it trigger every time.
-I'm looking into this.
   - I've made a small number of "hacky" changes to the olc6502.
-I have on my list to tidy this up.

 TGD